Shared Ownership Code Pilot

 Consultant

-Housing provider participants in the pilot…
+Housing providers that participated in the pilot…

 The Shared Ownership Council will also be looking to launch Shared Ownership Codes for lenders, mortgage intermediaries and advisors, for which separate pilots will be run.